• Skip to main content

 Dolce Meaning & Definition

 Dolce is a word that is used in several languages.
 Though I am mostly referring to it as a food, recipe, and dining situation here in this article, it does have other meanings.
 Though for the most part, it means something sweet, it can vary slightly from one country to the next.
-Below are the most common meanings and definitions based on the most popular languages that use the word dolce.

 • Dolce (Italian) - sweet; without salt, nor bitter or sour; pleasant or fragrant (adjective) & sweet as in a dessert (noun); dolci for plural